-In case of small tears, you can temporarily repair these by using the Ripstop tape included in the repair kit, as long as no stitching is required to mend the fabric.

-Any other tears or repairs should be done in a specialist repair shop by qualified personnel.
+If the case of small tears, you can temporarily repair these by using the Ripstop tape included in the repair kit, as long as no stitching is required to mend the fabric.
+Any repair should be done in a specialist repair shop by qualified personnel.

 Damaged lines must be repaired or exchanged immediately.
 Please refer to the line plan at the end of this manual.